What are the 3 Essential LEED Certification Building Requirements for AEC Projects?

 At the stage where you are satisfied with your latest GBCI Certification Report, you will be awarded the certification depending on points gathered in one of the four levels of certification: Certified, Gold, Silver or Platinum.
 For more information on the levels of certification, see everything you need to know about LEED Certified buildings.

-Leed certify a building levels
+LEED Certify a building levels

 Once your application went through its final review, the last step of the LEED certification building is to accept the final certification report and the project will be deemed ‘closed out’.